phetdam/phetdam/README.rst

 =============

-Recent graduate [#]_ broadly interested in optimization, machine learning, and scientific computing, mainly proficient in Python, C++, and C. Most of my personal and professional work has been in Python, although lately I find myself using C++, namely C++17, more and more.
+Recent graduate [#]_ broadly interested in optimization, machine learning, and scientific computing, mainly using Python, C++, and C. Most of my personal and professional work has been in Python, although lately I find myself using C++, namely C++17, more and more.

 For fun, here's a toy norm-constrained convex optimization problem and a plot of its solution against the objective's minimum.
 The code used to solve the